The implementation of Universal Credit was a major benefits overhaul from 2012, bringing six different benefit payments together under one title.

-Aimed at those who are both employed and unemployed, Universal Credit has faced much scrutiny over the last few years due to the length of time that claimants have been waiting to receive their payments.
+Designed to simplify the benefits system and combat fraud, Universal Credit has faced much scrutiny over the last few years due to the length of time that claimants have been waiting to receive their payments.

-If you’ve recently been affected by the impact of the coronavirus, you might also be entitled to make a claim for Universal Credit.
+More than 5.8 million people are thought to be claiming Universal Credit in England, Wales and Scotland.
+If you’ve recently been affected by the impact of the cost of living crisis, you might also be entitled to make a claim for Universal Credit.

 What’s on this page